So you've done the hard yards, got your cards all written and tucked away inside their envelopes ready to go in the postbox.

 Many stores have Christmas themed prints, so you can nab a roll that fits your colour scheme and add some tape to the envelope seal for a bit of extra visual interest.

 Remember that phase where it became popular to include glitter confetti inside cards, so when you opened it up it went everywhere?
 Well don't.
-Not only is it pretty annoying (who hasn't been picking glitter out of their household for weeks after it arrived...), it's also really not good for the environment.
+Not only is it pretty annoying (who hasn't been picking glitter out of their household for weeks after it arrived...), it's also really not good for the environment as almost all glitter can't be recycled and takes years to break down.

 Do you have go-to finishing touches for your cards?
 Let us know in the comments!